California Sea Grant State Fellowship

 Length of Assignment

 The length of assignment is 12 months (non-renewable).
-The fellowship will begin in early winter between January through March following application, though other schedules may be arranged.
+The fellowship will begin in early winter between January 2020 through March 2020, though other schedules may be arranged.

-Participating hosts for the current class below (There are 25 fellowship opportunities total.)
+Participating hosts for the 2020 class (28 fellowship opportunities total.
+Download individual position descriptions here):

 - Delta Science Program - Collaborative Science and Peer Review Unit